 - rules in relation to bet settlement and deduction levels (for more information see code provisions 4.2.6 and 4.2.9)

-- on-course, through a public display system, relevant information such as units staked on open markets, minimum stakes and winning dividends (for more information see code provision 4.2.10 and our consultation on this matter).
+- on-course, through a public display system, relevant information such as units staked on open markets, minimum stakes and winning dividends (for more information on our expectations here please see on-course pool betting display requirements.